ABOUT US

 We are key partners in the Community-led Open Publication Infrastructures for Monographs (COPIM) project, a major international partnership of researchers, universities, librarians, open access book publishers and infrastructure providers that is building community-owned, open systems and infrastructures to enable open access book publishing to flourish.

-COPIM is a three-year project, begun in November 2019, and funded by a £2.2 million grant from Research England and an £800,000 grant from Arcadia Fund.
+COPIM began as a three-year project, in November 2019, and funded by a £2.2 million grant from Research England and an £800,000 grant from Arcadia Fund.
+COPIM's work was extended by the Open Book Futures project (2023–2026), with additional grants from Arcadia and Research England.

-You can stay in touch with developments in COPIM’s work via its website, its comprehensive open documentation site and via Twitter.
+You can stay in touch with developments in COPIM’s work via its website, its comprehensive open documentation site and via X.

 MORE